sfc-gh-tmeacham/snowflake-propagate-column-comments/plan.md

 # Plan for Snowflake Stored Procedure: Comment Propagation via Lineage (As-Built)

 This document outlines the design of a Snowflake solution that automates the propagation of column comments from downstream tables to upstream tables.
-It leverages an asynchronous stored procedure architecture, Snowflake's `GET_LINEAGE` function, and `SNOWFLAKE.ACCOUNT_USAGE.COLUMNS` for efficiency.
+It leverages an asynchronous stored procedure architecture, Snowflake's `GET_LINEAGE` function, and a hybrid approach of using both `INFORMATION_SCHEMA` and `SNOWFLAKE.ACCOUNT_USAGE` for a balance of performance and functionality.

 ## Objective